Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 ### Image File Selection

-It is hard to save an image that has not been choosen by the user.
+It is hard to save an image that has not been chosen by the user.
 This Angular 5 component is dedicated to just that, selecting a file!

 When the user chooses an image an event is fired.